drohmer/velocity_skinning_replicability/README.md

 ## Introduction

-This repository provides the codes used to reproduce the results shown in the following paper: _Velocity Skinning for Real-time Stylized Skeletal Animation.
+This repository provides the codes used to reproduce the results shown in the following paper: _**Velocity Skinning for Real-time Stylized Skeletal Animation**.
 Damien Rohmer, Marco Tarini, Niranjan Kaylyanasyndaram, Faezeh Moshfeghifar, Marie-Paule Cani, Victor Zordan.
 Eurographics, Computer Graphics Forum vol.40, n.2, 2021._

 A project webpage associated to this article is available at: [https://velocityskinning.com](https://velocityskinning.com).